-The NRGC of the Board of Directors of the Company is responsible for determining and reviewing remuneration arrangements for the Board and Key Management Personnel.
+The NRGC is responsible for determining and reviewing remuneration arrangements for the Board and Key Management Personnel.

 The NRGC assesses the appropriateness of the nature and amount of remuneration of Key Management Personnel on a periodic basis by reference to relevant employment market conditions with the overall objective of ensuring maximum stakeholder benefit from the retention of a high quality, high performing Board and executive team.